Welcome to Duke!

 - Submit your enrollment decision via Duke's Graduate and Professional Schools Application System

 - Request official transcripts from your college or university if you have already completed your degree.
-If you are still enrolled, please wait until your degree has been issued before sending official transcripts.
+If you are still enrolled, please wait until your degree has been issued before sending official transcripts - it's fine if they arrive by July 15 for Fall enrollment.

-- International students will begin working with the Admissions team in mid April on completing the F-1 Visa Application Process through Duke Visa Services.
+- International students will work with the admissions team on completing the F-1 Visa Application Process through Duke Visa Services.
 Read more about the visa process and funding guidelines.
+(Note that this process usually begins in March for Fall; October for Spring)

-- For all students: Once your enrollment decision is submited, we will matriculate you.
-This means you will receive your Duke NetID credential from the Office of Information Technology (OIT) within one business week.
+- We will matriculate you.
+This means you will receive your Duke NetID credential from the Office of Information Technology (OIT) within one (1) business week.

-Orientation is required for all new students and is an opportunity to introduce you to the MEng program.
-A detailed orientation schedule for your program will be sent to you in the months prior to your arrival and will be posted here.
+Orientation is required for all new students and is an opportunity to introduce you to the Duke Master of Engineering program.
+Look for a detailed orientation schedule that will be sent to you prior to your arrival.
+It will also be posted here.

 Stanback Internship Program

-View an overview of the Stanback Internship Program.
+An overview of the Stanback Internship Program »

 Discover Duke and Durham

-As you prepare to make the move to Durham, NC, use the resources on this page to learn more about the city and the University, find housing, plan for parking and transportation, find banking and local resources, and arrange for health care.
+As you prepare to make the move to Durham, North Carolina, use the resources on this page to learn more about the city and the Duke, find housing, plan for parking and transportation, find banking and local resources, and arrange for health care.

-Durham, North Carolina, also known as the “Bull City” and the "City of Medicine", has been named one of the top 10 places to live by U.S. News and World Report.
-When you consider the temperate climate, affordable cost of living, and a culture that combines world-class research and learning institutions, and a flourishing arts and restaurant scene, it’s clear why life is great in Durham.
+Durham, North Carolina, also known as the “Bull City” and the "City of Medicine", has been named a Top 10 place to live by U.S. News and World Report.
+When you consider the temperate climate, affordable cost of living, and a culture that combines world-class research and learning institutions, and flourishing art and restaurant scenes it’s clear why life is great in Durham.

 - Duke Athletics